Life During Wartime (song): Other versions

-An alternative mix of the song, featuring prominent guitar playing by Robert Fripp, was released on the 2005 compilation Talking Heads and the 2005 expanded CD reissue of Fear of Music.
+An alternative mix of the song, featuring prominent guitar playing by Robert Fripp of King Crimson, was released on the box set Talking Heads (2005) and the 2005 expanded CD reissue of Fear of Music.
 At 4:07 this version of the song is longer and does not fade out as early, with extra verses that are not heard in the original.